WildStudio/iOS-Programming-tips/README.md

 # iOS-Programming-tips

+App Start-up sequence:

+When an app loads from a turned off device these states are fired:

+application:didFinishLaunchingWithOptions:
+applicationDidBecomeActive:
+After that if you press the Home button these states are fired:

+applicationWillResignActive:
+applicationDidEnterBackground:
+Then if you enter into the app again, the following will occur:

+applicationWillEnterForeground:
+applicationDidBecomeActive:
+Notice that the loading state only occurs once at the first load (but not after you return from a Home press).
+Now for every view the function viewDidLoad will be called only one time which is the first time this view was called.
+If call this view again (after it has been loaded) then the function viewWillAppear will be called instead.
+So usually refreshing occurs in viewWillAppear function.

 In general, this is what I do:

 1) ViewDidLoad - Whenever I'm adding controls to a view that should appear together with the view, right away, I put it in the ViewDidLoad method.
 Basically this method is called whenever the view was loaded into memory.
 So for example, if my view is a form with 3 labels, I would add the labels here; the view will never exist without those forms.